ErikAbrahamson/what-the-truck/README.md

 1. ~~Define what information will be needed to track trucks~~
 1. ~~Optimize UI to continually compliment live API data~~
 1. ~~Test information & results~~
-1. Create responsive bootstrap layout
+1. Create responsive bootstrap layout.

 ##Stretch Goals
 1. Make platform API agnostic so I can:
-1. Cross-reference data values between APIs and return best quality data; i.e., Yelp, Google Places, etc.
+1. Cross-reference data between APIs and return the most relevant data from a given source; i.e., Yelp, Google Places, etc.
 1. Geolocation.
 Not really a stretch.